tkovalsky/rachel-site/src/content/articles/wycliffe-success-story.md

 Now, their days begin with sunshine and coffee on the patio, followed by golf with new friends or a lively afternoon of pickleball.
 Evenings are spent enjoying a glass of wine as the sun dips behind the fairway.
 Their life has changed—not just where they live, but how they live.

 For any woman 50 or better, wondering if it's too late to make a big change or design a life you love—Cheryl and Eddie's story is a gentle reminder: the best chapters are often the ones you write next.
-And when that time comes, having someone like Rachel by your side can make all the difference.`,
+And when that time comes, having someone like Rachel by your side can make all the difference.
-  author: 'Rachel Kovalsky',
-  publishDate: '2024-10-23',
-  featured: true,
-  areas: ['lake-worth', 'wellington'],
-  developments: ['wycliffe-golf-country-club'],
-  targetSegments: ['55-plus-cash-buyer'],
-  tags: ['success-story', 'wycliffe', '55-plus', 'retirement', 'golf', 'country-club', 'lake-worth'],
-  storyType: 'success-story',
-  clientProfile: {
-    ageRange: '50+',
-    origin: 'Northeast',
-    buyerType: '55+ cash buyer',
-    familyStructure: 'married couple'
-  },
-  propertyDetails: {
-    development: 'Wycliffe Golf & Country Club',
-    propertyType: 'villa',
-    priceRange: '$800,000',
-    specialFeatures: ['golf-cart garage', 'sunlit patio', 'maintenance-free living'] },
-  adSource: 'wycliffe-success-story'
-});